-68. See, e.g., Nat'l Wrestling Coaches Ass'n v.
+72. See, e.g., Nat'l Wrestling Coaches Ass'n v.
 Dep't of Educ., 366 F.3d 930, 939-40 (D.C.
 Cir.
 2004) (holding that plaintiffs lacked standing because they failed to show that their injuries would be redressed if challenged Title IX enforcement policies were invalidated); Boulahanis v.
 Bd. of Regents, 198 F.3d 633, 639 (7th Cir.
 1999) ("The elimination of sex-based discrimination in federally-funded educational institutions is an important government objective, and the actions of the Illinois State University in eliminating the men's soccer and men's wrestling programs were substantially related to that objective."); Neal, 198 F.3d at 771-72 (finding no violation of either Title IX or equal protection when university's gender-conscious decision to reduce male participation in varsity athletics was implemented to remedy imbalance in female participation relative to female student enrollment); Kelley v.
 Bd. of Trs. of Univ. of Ill., 35 F.3d 265, 270, 272 (7th Cir.
-1994) (finding no Title IX violation when university terminated men's swimming program because, even after termination, men's athletic participation would continue to be more than substantially proportionate to their population in the student body and additionally finding no equal protection violation because, "removing the legacy of sexual discrimination . . . from our nation's educational institutions is an important governmental objective"); see also Equity in Athletics, Inc. v.
+1994) (finding no Title IX violation when university terminated men's swimming program because, even after termination, men's athletic participation would continue to be more than substantially proportionate to their population in the student body and additionally finding no equal protection violation because, "removing the legacy of sexual discrimination ... from our nation's educational institutions is an important governmental objective"); see also Equity in Athletics, Inc. v.
 Dep't of Educ., 504 F. Supp.
-2d 88, 112 (W.D.
+2d 88, 98-99, 112 (W.D.
 Va.
-2007) (denying a preliminary injunction to an association of sports participants, coaches, and fans to enjoy more athletic opportunities than women.69
+2007) (denying a preliminary injunction to an association of sports participants, coaches, and fans challenging the Department of Education's Title IX regulations); Gonyo v.
+Drake Univ., 837 F. Supp.
+989, 996 (S.D.
+Iowa 1993) (finding no Title IX violation when university terminated men's wrestling program because males were effectively accommodated by the athletic program overall).